wp-plugins/feedage-tracker/readme.txt

 == Description ==

-Feedage Tracker will add a set of subscription buttons to either the footer or sidebar of the blog.
-The subscription buttons link to Feedage.com which allows you to use Feedage.com to track the number of users that subscribe to your RSS Feed.
+Feedage Tracker plugin will automatically submit your RSS Feeds to the Feedage.com RSS directory and adds a set of subscription buttons to either the footer or sidebar of the blog.
+Once submitted to feedage, you will be able to track how often readers subscribe to your RSS feed.

-The plugin requires that you create an account on feedage.com and enter your username.
-This is how the feeds are tracked on feedage.com.

-The plugin also will automatically submit your RSS Feed to Feedage.com directory.
+Submitting your RSS feed to Feedage.com will provide additional exposure for your blog and backlinks to your blog, helping to improve your SEO.

 == Installation ==